A heuristic pricing and hedging framework for multi-currency fixed income desks: Abstract

 \section{Abstract}

-{ It is well known that traded foreign exchange forwards and cross currency swaps (CCS) cannot be priced applying cash and carry arguments.
-This paper proposes a generalized multi-currency pricing and hedging framework that allows the flexibility of choosing the perspective from which funding is managed for each currency.
-When cross currency basis spreads collapse to zero, this method converges to the well established single currency setting in which each leg is funded in its own currency.
-A worked example tests the quality of the method.}
+{ It is well known that traded foreign exchange forwards and cross currency swaps (CCS) cannot be priced applying overnight cash and carry arguments as they imply absence of funding advantage of one currency to the other.
+This paper proposes a heuristic present value concept for multi-currency pricing and hedging which allows taking into account the funding and therefore the collateral currency and its pricing impact.
+For uncollateralized operations, it provides more funding optionality to achieve either cheaper or more connected funding to the hedging instruments.
+When foreign exchange forwards get aligned with overnight cash and carry arguments, this method naturally converges to the well established OIS discounting where each leg is funded in its own currency.
+A worked example compares this approach with a benchmark.}